dina-web-nrm/collections-api-docker/README.md

 ## Manage the database

 To connect to the database from the host:

-		# NB: if running docker on Mac OS X, networking may not allow
-		# using the below, if so, find ip with IP=$(docker-machine ip dev-nfs)

 		# connect from the host to the containerized mysql
 		mysql -u root -p -D dina_web -h 127.0.0.1